shoelace-style/shoelace/docs/components/form.md

 } from '@shoelace-style/shoelace/dist/react';

 function handleSubmit(event) {
-  const formData = event.detail.formData;
   let output = '';

-  //
-  // Example 1: Post data to a server and wait for a JSON response
+  // Post data to a server and wait for a JSON response fetch('https://jsonplaceholder.typicode.com/posts', {
-  //
-  fetch('https://jsonplaceholder.typicode.com/posts', {
     method: 'POST',
-    body: formData
+    body: event.detail.formData
   })
   .then(response => response.json())
   .then(result => {